isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_queue_prioritize"></a>tx_queue_prioritize

-Clasificar por orden de prioridad la lista de suspensiones de una cola
+Da prioridad a una cola en la lista de suspensiones.

 ### <a name="prototype"></a>Prototipo